 It’s worth noting that a thread of execution doesn’t necessarily correspond to a core on the user’s system.
 After all, our programs will generally be run across a range of hardware with different core counts, so we can’t design our code on that basis anyway.

-By breaking our program into threads, we’re simply providing the operating system with more flexibility, so that it can run our program in a way that makes better use of the hardware available to it.
+By breaking our program into threads, we’re providing the operating system with more flexibility to run our program in a way that makes better use of the available hardware.

-We have a dedicated chapter on multi-threading later in the course, where we create and manage our threads directly.
+We have a dedicated chapter on multi-threading later in the course, which covers creating and managing threads directly.
 This lesson is focused on multi-threading within existing standard library algorithms.
 Many of these algorithms can implement multi-threading for us, using execution policies.

-We’ve simulated a slow-running function simply by including a one-second pause within the function body:
+We’ve simulated a slow-running function by including a one-second pause within the function body:

 #include <algorithm>